Cricket: Afghanistan V Sri Lanka Test Scoreboard - UrduPoint

 Cricket: Afghanistan V Sri Lanka Test Scoreboard

-Scoreboard at stumps on day two of the one-off Test between Sri Lanka and Afghanistan at the Sinhalese Sports Club in Colombo on Saturday

-Colombo, (APP - UrduPoint / Pakistan Point News - 3rd Feb, 2024) Scoreboard at stumps on day two of the one-off Test between Sri Lanka and Afghanistan at the Sinhalese sports Club in Colombo on Saturday:
+Colombo, (APP - UrduPoint / Pakistan Point News - 4th Feb, 2024) Scoreboard after Sri Lanka's first innings on day three of the one-off Test between Sri Lanka and Afghanistan at the Sinhalese sports Club in Colombo on Sunday:

 N. Madushka c Noor b Naveed 37